-This email is to acknowledge receipt of PRDOH letter confirming the acceptance of the Service the changes in effect determination for the PR boa from NE to NLAA and the implementation of the PR harlequin butterfly and PR boa conservation measures provided by the Service on May 22, 2024 for the PRDOH consultation of April 04, 2024.
+This email is to acknowledge receipt of PRDOH letter confirming the acceptance of the Service the changes in effect determination for the PR boa from NE to NLAA and the implementation of the PR boa conservation measures provided by the Service on May 29, 2024 for the PRDOH consultation of April 04, 2024.
 Keep this email for your records.